melt-umn/melt-website/silver/error-faq/index.md

 menu_weight: 80.0
 ---

-## Compile-time
+## Compiler error messages

 **error: duplicate equation for attribute _a_**

-There are two definitions of the value of the attribute on the same production.
-Both definitions should emit this error message, so you should be able to find them.
+There are two (or more) definitions for the value of the attribute _a_ on the same production.
+Both definitions should emit this error message, so you should be able to the other one (especially if it's in an aspect in another grammar).

-If the attribute is a collection, perhaps one should change from ':=' to '<-' (see Concept\_Collections).
+If the attribute is a collection, perhaps the intention is for one equation to change from `:=` to `<-` (see more about [collections](/silver/concept/collections)).

-## Runtime
+## Runtime stack traces

 Stack trace errors commonly look like this: